Skip to content

 }

-When to use ACKs
+When to use this mechanism

 ACKs are useful when the client needs explicit confirmation that the server processed the event correctly or wants to receive an immediate result from the operation.